 CONTEMPORARY-Contemporary will explore the musicality of gesture infused movement combined with Jazz steps.
 Dancers will be encouraged to push the envelope and step outside the box in idea and movement.
 Contemporary incorporates a variety of techniques that focus on weight transference, fall and recovery, movement on and off center, and slow and fast movement.
 Students will explore abstraction and pedestrian movements to help develop their performances.

 MUSICAL THEATRE-Theater dance is an amalgamation of dance, acting and singing.
-Dancers will learn dance combinations from popular Broadway shows.
+Dancers will learn how to sing by practicing several types vocal warm up techniques.
+They also will combine music and learn dance combinations from popular Broadway shows and musicals.

 BALLET/TAP COMBO-This class is built on the basic movement and fundementals of ballet, but is still appropriate for the first-time dancer.
 At this level, students will learn challenging tap and ballet skills through imagination activities, movement games and singing.
 Dancers will enjoy learning basic ballet and tap terminology along with fun and engaging games.

 ACRO-Acrobatics teaches flexibility, balance, strength, muscle control, discipline & concentration.
 This class will focus on fundamental acrobatic technique.
 Students will learn such things as handstands, chin stands, elbow stands, cartwheels, back bends, walkovers, balance, & contortion tricks.
 Acro is not the typical tumbling or gymnastics class.
 This class is great for students looking to enhance their agility, flexibility, & strength.